Summary of Amended Final Version of Bylaws Amendments for 2018 Annual Meeting Proposed by the NHRSC Standing Bylaws Committee

 - Describes specific acts of disloyalty that warrant resignation or removal.
 These include

-- Public opposition to the Republican nominee
+- Public support of the opponent of the Republican nominee

 - Joining groups such as “Republicans for” a non-Republican candidate